Skip to content

 Graduates of the Foundation Degree (FdA) in Integrative Counselling can 'top up' their award and obtain a University Honours Degree in one year of extra study.
 We also welcome applications from other qualified counsellors (see below for eligibility criteria) - this course offers an excellent opportunity to refresh and update their professional skills.

-Recognised as a full-time programme and eligible for Student Finance applications, teaching takes place at Iron Mill College in Exeter and in Poole.
+Recognised as a full-time programme and eligible for Student Finance applications, teaching takes place at Iron Mill College in Exeter.
 During the course, participants are also required to undertake approximately 30-50 hours of work based learning, 20 hours of personal therapy and also continue their counselling practice (achieving a minimum of 50 counselling hours during the programme) with supervision to BACP requirements.
 Students will also need to allow time for independent guided study and assessment preparation.

 Overview